heetaey/software_spend_reporter/README.md

 ### Executing program

-* To run the program, type the code provided below with the proper file path name given on the Terminal/Bash
+* To run the program, navigate to the folder where the .py file is located.
+Type the code provided below with the proper file path name given on the Terminal/Bash
 ```
 python3 ./software_spend_reporter.py /path/to/inputfile.csv
 ```